tu-rbo/concarne/README.md

 # concarne

-#### a lightweight framework for learning with side information, based on Theano and Lasagne
+#### a lightweight framework for learning with side information (aka privileged information), based on Theano and Lasagne

 concarne implements various patterns for learning with side information presented in this [paper](http://arxiv.org/abs/1511.06429).